 1971 - As an intelligence analyst specializing in Soviet affairs, Gates is assigned to the CIA’s support staff at the initial negotiations between the United States and Soviet Union on reducing strategic arms.

 1974-1979 - Member of the National Security Council staff.

-January 1980 - Is reassigned to the CIA as national intelligence officer on the Soviet Union and executive assistant to the director, Stansfield Turner.
+January 1980 - Is assigned as a CIA national intelligence officer on the Soviet Union and executive assistant to the director, Stansfield Turner.

-January 1981 - Becomes executive assistant to new CIA director William J. Casey.
+January 1981 - Becomes executive assistant to new CIA Director William Casey.
 Gates is also director of the Office of Policy and Plans and chairman of the Executive Career Service.